Mayfly277/mayfly277.github.io/_posts/2022-11-02-GOADv2-pwning-part10.md

 - So to exploit and get the forwardable TGS we need, we first need to add a computer and use RBCD between the created computer (rbcd_const$) and the computer who have delegation set (here castelblack$).

-- By doing that You can then do a s4u2self followed by a s4u2proxy on the added computer and the result is a forwardable tgs on hots/castelblack$ as administrator.
+- By doing that, you can do a s4u2self followed by a s4u2proxy on the added computer and the result is a forwardable tgs on hots/castelblack$ as administrator.

 - Once that done, you have the forwardable ticket to pass to s4u2proxy, and we even can change the request service with -altservice